Pepper-Mint747/word-cloud-generator/README.md

 [![Go Test](https://github.com/wickett/word-cloud-generator/actions/workflows/go.yml/badge.svg)](https://github.com/wickett/word-cloud-generator/actions/workflows/go.yml) [![CircleCI](https://circleci.com/gh/wickett/word-cloud-generator/tree/master.svg?style=svg)](https://circleci.com/gh/wickett/word-cloud-generator/tree/master)

 # word-cloud-generator
-It's a golang web app that takes a block of text and turns it into a word cloud.
+It's a Golang web app that takes a block of text and turns it into a word cloud.
 Star this repo if you like the class!

 ## Notice
-This project is a a sample app for a class on Continuous Delivery at LinkedIn Learning.
+This project is a sample app for a class on Continuous Delivery at LinkedIn Learning.
 You can see the class as well as other classes I have available at https://www.linkedin.com/learning/instructors/james-wickett.
 Thanks!

 ## Prerequisites
 1. Install go - https://golang.org/doc/install (Start learning go with the tour - http://tour.golang.org/)